 5. There are very few things that I enjoy more than showing visitors a good time in Memphis.
 The 901 is my home and I love it more than anything.
 If I could get paid to be an Memphis Ambassador, I think that would be as close to a dream job as I can imagine.

 3. I'm far less confident than I may appear.
 (See #4.)

 2. I'm a humanist... something that is very difficult to reconcile as a person who works on the philosophies of race and gender.
 I really do believe there is something different and unique about human beings that ought to be protected and valued.
 I don't think non-human animals are the same.
-That doesn't mean that I think we should mistreat non-human animals, or that they don't need their own protections, but I really can't consider them on a par with human beings.
+That doesn't mean that I think we should mistreat non-human animals, that they don't need their own protections, or that we don't have special kinds of obligations to them, but I really can't consider them on a par with human beings.
 I also think that "Enlightenment" humanism is deeply flawed, though not rotten to the core.
-I'm currently working on a manuscript that is an attempt to resuscitate a viable humanism.
+I've been working on a manuscript that is an attempt to resuscitate a viable humanism.
 Will get back to you on that.

 1. As much as I hate to admit it, I really do want you to like me.
 Whoever you are.